-Massachusetts Alimony Appeal Attorney
+Alimony Appellate Attorney

 The law of alimony, also referred to as "spousal support," has been in flux for some time now.
 Appeals challenging the "alimony reform act" continue to rewrite the law.
 The alimony law that applies to a specific case depends on many factors, including the date of the original alimony or spousal support order.

-Newer alimony laws provide more "terms" for payment and more options for termination.
-For example, what should be the effect of cohabitation or reaching retirement age?
+Newer alimony laws provide more "terms" for interruption or termination, such as cohabitation or reaching retirement age.
 Such provisions are reviewable, not concrete.

 Determining the appropriate term and amount of alimony becomes more complicated when an alimony obligation is merged with a child support obligation.
 Alimony and child support have opposing tax effects.